Get in the Holiday Spirit With These 5 Stories of Kindness

 For the next six months, the two brothers jumped from one idea to the next.
 Nothing seemed to take off, making the two question their decision to upend their careers.

 Then one night, as Nick lay awake in bed, he couldn’t shake the image of a man living on the street that he passed on his way to work every day.
 Every day, Nick intended to stop and help but never did.
 That night he asked himself, “If I don’t do something now, then when?”

 He finally heard his calling.
 As New York was entering the winter months, he wanted to offer those living on the streets a way to keep warm.
 And so, Blankets for Help was born.
 But first, he needed a little help to turn his idea into reality.

 He got out of bed and started a GoFundMe so he could purchase blankets.
-With the help of family and friends, Mike and Nick were able to raise a few hundred dollars and purchase the blankets they needed.
+With the help of family and friends, Mike and Nick were able to raise an initial few hundred dollars and purchase the blankets they needed.
 But they also wanted to offer some much-needed hope during the coldest and darkest of times.
 Together, they gifted handwritten cards to blanket recipients to serve as a small reminder that they were loved and that Mike and Nick believed in them.